intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 # RSP MQTT Device Service
-Based on the Edgex Go MQTT Device Service, the RSP MQTT Device Service is a specific connector for Intel® RSP Controller Application.
+Based on the Edgex Go MQTT Device Service, the RSP MQTT Device Service is a specific connector for the Intel® RSP Controller Application to EdgeX.

 RSP MQTT Device Service:
 *   Registers the Intel® RSP Controller Application device with the EdgeX platform